tensorforce/tensorforce/README.md

 --------

-TensorForce currently integrates with the OpenAI Gym API, OpenAI Universe, DeepMind lab, ALE and Maze explorer.
+TensorForce currently integrates with the OpenAI Gym API, OpenAI Universe, the Unreal Engine (game engine), DeepMind lab, ALE and Maze explorer.
 The following algorithms are available (all policy methods both continuous/discrete and using a Beta distribution for bounded actions).

 -  A3C using distributed TensorFlow or a multithreaded runner - now as part of our generic Model